bernskioldmedia/bm-wp-experience/README.md

 - Custom branded admin theme in our colors.
 - Removes ACF settings if on production environment.
 - Remove "Howdy" from the admin bar.
+- Removes ads from a series of plugins

 ### Block Editor